Safety Hot Topics - Debunking the Myths for Engineers

 What Attendees Can Take Away from This Course into the Workplace:

-- Safety on Construction Projects and Industrial or Commercial Workplace, is not commonly taught as a part of Engineering Curriculum.
-This course offers a means to offset this deficiency and provides attendees an opportunity to learn basic, yet vital, safety principles and concepts pertaining to Construction Projects, System Installation Projects and Work in an industrial and commercial environment.
+- Safety on Construction Projects and Industrial or Commercial workplaces is not commonly taught as a part of the Engineering Curriculum.
+This course offers a means to offset this deficiency and provides attendees with an opportunity to learn basic yet vital safety principles and concepts pertaining to Construction Projects, System Installation Projects and Work in an industrial and commercial environment.

 - Knowledge about basic, yet vital, PPE, Personal Protective Equipment.

 - Understanding of OSHA I and I Rate Calculations

 - Be better equipped to dispel myths and misconceptions about safety.

 - Skill to perform Safety Risk Assessments of Equipment, Systems and Projects.